jesrodriguez0816/SyriaTelCustChurn/README.md

 Phase 3 Project: Flatiron School
 # Overview

 The goal of this project was to build a binary classifier to predict whether a customer would "soon" leave the telecommunications company, SyriaTel.
+The term "churn" is used to describe a customer leaving.

-The current “churn” rate for SyriaTel is about 14%.
+According to the provided dataset, the current churn rate for SyriaTel is about 14%.
+A reasonable goal would be to reduce this rate to 7%-about half of the current total.

 Using the provided dataset, the following questions were addressed:

 * What features are the primary determinants of customer "churn"?
 * Are there any predictable patterns?
 * How can SyriaTel use these findings to implement cost-effective solutions?